yungtiec/bkp-alpha/json-schema/readme.md

 #### 1. Step

 Per [wireframe](https://www.figma.com/file/BmpGRTYwaZfyMiJ4t6m0Na3K/Scorecard-Wizard?node-id=0%3A1), each step in the wizard is a web page (or a scene according to our project directory structure).

-We can define a step component for react router to render.
+We can define a step component for react router to render and enforce the form validation check in the `next` and `back` logics.

 This component is going to be a container with title, description and specific child component for each step.

-`<Step />` has the following input properties:
+It has the following input properties:

 - id
   - id for the current step